INRetouch: Context Aware Implicit Neural Representation for Photography Retouching

 7 / 7

-INRetouch transfer edits applied to an image to a video without any visual or temporal artifacts.
+INRetouch transfer edits from an image to a video without any visual or temporal artifacts.

 We train our model on image pairs before and after editing.
 Designed to be lightweight and efficient, our model enables affordable inference, which motivated us to extend its ap- plication to video editing.
 As shown in the video, our method effectively learns edits from images and applies them to videos, producing visually pleasing results with excellent temporal consistency and no noticeable artifacts.
 This can be attributed to the clarity from the use of image pairs before and after editing as a reference and the design of our method to focus on color modification through local awareness.